themegrill/estore/readme.txt

 /**********************************************************/

 == TRANSLATIONS ==
-If you've translated this theme into your language, feel free to send the translation over to themegrill@gmail.com and we will include it within the theme from next version update.
+If you want the theme to be translated into your language, feel free to contribute the translation over here https://translate.wordpress.org/projects/wp-themes/estore

 /**********************************************************/

 == Changelog ==

-= Version 1.1 - 2016-06-07 =
+= Version 1.1 - 2016-06-09 =
 * Fix - Compatibility with WPML
 * Fix - Logo alignment for WP Custom Logo
 * Added - Compatibility with WP-Pagenavi